ARMmbed/mbed-access-point/README.md

 ## Testing and verifying network connectivity

-If you have followed all the instructions, then you should have an mbed Access Point instance capable of managing a Thread network.
-The next step is to perform basic tests that verify network connectivity between the Linux Router and the mbed 6LoWPAN Border Router.
+If you have followed all the instructions, then you should have an mbed Access Point capable of managing low power wireless networks.
+Let us create a example Thread network to perform basic tests to verify the network connectivity between the Linux Router and the mbed Border Router.

 ### Backbone network with IPv4 support only

-As described before, if your backbone network only supports IPv4, then ULA addresses are used to set up the Thread network.
-In this case, the scope of Thread traffic is limited to mbed Access Point, as the ULA addresses are not routable over the Internet.
-However, all  devices in the Thread network (mbed Access Point, the mbed 6LoWPAN Border Router and end nodes) can talk to each other.
+As described before, if your backbone network only supports IPv4, then ULA address is used to set up the Thread network.
+In this case, the scope of the traffic is limited to mbed Access Point, as the ULA addresses are not routable over the Internet.
+However, all  devices in the Thread network (mbed Access Point, the mbed Border Router and end nodes) can talk to each other.

-Let us try to ping the Thread Border Router from the Linux Router:
+Let us try to ping the Border Router from the Linux Router:

-1. Power up the Raspberry Pi and wait until both the Raspberry Pi and the Thread Border Router are up.
+1. Power up the Raspberry Pi and wait until both the Raspberry Pi and the Border Router are up.
 1. Log into Raspberry Pi (Linux Router) using SSH:

     ```